Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 **Challenge** In the code snippet above answer these questions:

-- Spot the T shaped block in color 2?
+- Spot the T-shaped block in color 2?
 - Find the 2 by 2 square block in color 1.
-- Where would be the best place to place the T shaped block?
+- Where would be the best place to place the T-shaped block?

 # Empty Array